eloylp/decentra-chat/PAPER.md

 As we can see on this proposal, we are already chaining messages.
 An study about a data structure that would help to preserve such chains independently in a common, traversable data structure, is of the interests of this project.

+There are ongoing discussions about organize the separate conversations as completely independent "small chains" which are running in parallel.
+Then we could glue them together in an efficient time index.
+We know the conversations are initiated by an zeroed `prev hash` field, then just need to find all the messages with that conversation UUID.
+Then compose the chain based on prev hash again.
+The first message of the conversation (timestamp field) would indicate its position in the commented time index.

 ### Global discovery mechanisms

 In future versions global discovery distributed systems based on the internet could be studied.